 In case you don’t want to read, you can watch our video, which is based on this article 🙂

-This is one of those pitfalls that typically affects everyone, but smart people are even more prone to fall for it.
-And that’s because smart people understand the bigger picture, so they try to plan for everything.
+This is one of those pitfalls that typically affects everyone, but intelligent people are even more prone to fall for it.
+And that’s because smart people understand the bigger picture and try to plan for everything.

 They’ll try to write down EVERY possible scenario for EVERY possible stage of the funnel, in granular and laser-sharp detail, so that they never miss an opportunity.

-There’s an old military saying that goes, «No plan —no matter how perfect— ever survives first contact with the enemy.»
+An old military saying goes, “No plan —no matter how perfect— ever survives first contact with the enemy.”

-So you might spend six months planning and implementing a funnel, only to find out that you based it on the wrong hypothesis.
+So you might spend six months planning and implementing a funnel, only to discover that you based it on the wrong hypothesis.
 What will this mistake cost you?

-If those numbers go high enough, your business could take a hit that will be tough to recover from, if at all.
+If those numbers go high enough, your business could take a hit that will be tough to recover from.

 Take small steps at a time.